gmcyber/CapstoneDemo/README.md

 # CapstoneDemo
 This website represents a transition of CNCS captone content to a web based research, development and integration portfolio.
-It leverages github pages to present a Capstone student's ongoing work to faculty, employers and peers.
+It leverages either github pages or wiki functionaltiy to present a Capstone student's ongoing work to faculty, employers and peers.
+Github pages is far more advanced and potentially more professional looking but required some time to learn, particularly if you are going to use Jekyll.
+Here's the initial advice on github pages or Wiki setup.
+This repo can be used for templates and examples on markup

 ## Github Pages setup advice
 * Create your capstone repo with a readme